dr-richard-barker/GeneLabUserManual/README.md

 ![](VolcanoPlot/Default.JPG)

-Users have the ability to change the type of data displayed on the Y axis, and the options from the dropdown menu inculde "P Value, Adjusted P Value, and -Log10(P Value)".
-Below is an example of the "P value" display for a volcano plot.
+Users have the ability to change the type of data displayed on the Y axis, and the options from the dropdown menu include "P Value, Adjusted P Value, and -Log10(P Value)".
+Below is an example of the "P-value" display for a volcano plot.

 ![](VolcanoPlot/Pvalue.JPG)